UTKARSHJHA-2005/Ledger/README.md

 # Getting Started
 <br/>
-## Step 1: Clone the repository and install the dependencies
+<strong>Step 1: Clone the repository and install the dependencies</strong>

 ```sh
 # Clone the repository